 It is important that those who care for women during birth and after understand the impact birth can have on perinatal mental health.

 Making sure families can assess the support they need is vital.
-Talking to health care professionals and helping them understand, birth trauma and perinatal mental health plus how it impacts families is an important part of families getting support.
+Talking to health care professionals and helping them understand birth trauma and perinatal mental health and how it impacts families is an important part of families getting support.
 When healthcare professionals are aware of the signs of perinatal mental health conditions, where to signpost families for help and what they can do to support them, it can lessen the devastation that perinatal mental health can ravage on those affected.

 If you would like to know more or if you would like me to offer a training session or speak at you event please contact me.